corda/corda-kubernetes-deployment/ROADMAP.md

 - Define upgrading best practices for the deployment to tackle the above 3 scenarios
 - Define the designs for these upgrading options and place them in the roadmap

+## Monitoring and Health Probes

+It is important to be able to monitor and probe the pods health to be able to react to any detrimental changes over time.
+For example, if the memory usage goes above 80%, take an action.
+Or if the pod is restarting regularly, take an action.

+### Goals:

+- Define the best practices of health probing for the different components
+- Define and design a monitoring solution that is standardized

 ## Testing

 ### Performance testing